On a Stirling-Whitney-Riordan triangle: Introduction

 Its row-generating function $F_m(n,x)=\sum_{k=0}^nW^\diamond_{m}(n,k)x^k$ is called {\it the Tanny-geometric polynomial} in \cite{Be97}.
-See \cite{Be97,Be99} for many properties of Whitney numbers and Dowling polynomials such as explicit formulae, recurrence relations, log-concavity, real rootedness and generating functions.
-For the corresponding $q$-log-convexity, strong $q$-log-convexity, $3$-$q$-log-convexity and $q$-Stieltjes moment properties, see \cite{CWY11,LW07,WZ16,Zhu13,Zhu182}, respectively.
-We also refer reader to \cite{CJ12} for more interesting properties for $W_{m}(n, k)$.
+See \cite{Be97,Be99,CWY11,LW07,WZ16,Zhu13,Zhu182} for some properties of Whitney numbers and Dowling polynomials such as explicit formulae, recurrence relations, log-concavity, real rootedness, generating functions, $q$-log-convexity, strong $q$-log-convexity, $3$-$q$-log-convexity and $q$-Stieltjes moment property.
+We also refer the reader to \cite{CJ12} for more interesting properties concerning $W_{m}(n, k)$.